rolandmueller/bigdata/streamlit.md

 streamlit run app.py
 ```

-When you change the code, you can jsut refrech the browser or autoupdate the browser.
+When you change the code, you can just refrech the browser or enable autoupdate in Streamlit.

 ## Dockerize your Streamlit App